Route 66 Part 2: Missouri to Oklahoma | Through Fields and Dreams

 Missouri — Where Bridges Carry Stories

-Morning light spilled across the old Chain of Rocks Bridge in St. Louis — its steel trusses casting long, thoughtful shadows.
+Morning light spilled across the old Chain of Rocks Bridge in St. Louis, and its steel trusses casting long, thoughtful shadows.
 As we walked, two worlds moved beside each other: the silent, abandoned bridge beneath our feet, and the modern highway buzzing with life just beyond.

 Kansas — Only 13 Miles, Yet Full of Life